CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise3.md

 1. In the **Terminate** action, set the **Status** field to **Succeeded** to complete the workflow after rejection.

    ![](../media/leav-man-e2-g-98.png)

+### Task 2: Update Dataverse

+In this task, you will update the flow to modify the Dataverse table, changing the leave request status from 'Pending' to 'Approved' based on the defined conditions.

 1. In the **True** branch of **Condition 1**, click the **plus (+) icon (1)** to add a new action.
    - In the **Add an action** dialog, type **Update a row (2)** in the search bar.